Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/c_trigger.md

 # Trigger functions and the `C_Trigger` class
-zParserExtender also implements cyclical functions called triggers - not to e confused with triggers in ZEN files, similar to a part of the functionality implemented in [LeGo AI_Functions](../../../../notready.md).
+zParserExtender also implements cyclical functions called triggers - not to be confused with triggers in ZEN files, similar to a part of the functionality implemented in [LeGo AI_Functions](../../../../notready.md).
 These functions are called independently after a specified period of time.
 These triggers can also store user information.
 Up to 16 int variables can be stored in each trigger as well as `self`, `other` and `victim` instances.

 ## Class definition
 To define a trigger, the `C_Trigger` class is used: